Nové Město

 • Museum of Communism: Dedicated to Czechoslovakia, it dates from the twentieth century, the period of the Communist regime.

-• Mucha Museum: Housed in the Kaunicky Palace, it features the works of art by the Czech artist Alphonse Mucha.
+• Mucha Museum: Housed in the Kaunicky Palace, it features works of art by the Czech artist Alphonse Mucha.

 • Hotel Evropa: Built in 1906, it is a unique example of Art Nouveau.